 Workers band together as unions are left behind

-The AFL-CIO spent more than $50 million worth of its members’ dues and deployed 250,000 workers to support President Obama during his campaign.
-But three years later, big unions have failed to deliver on their promises and are struggling to defend their rights.
+The AFL-CIO spent over $50 million worth of its members’ dues and deployed 250,000 workers to support Obama's campaign.
+But three years later, workers say unions have failed to deliver on their promises and are struggling to defend their rights.